 - You may feel that the needs of your child with a disability impacts on your other children, and that you are unable to offer them the time and attention you would like.
 The plan may identify a referral to young carers or sibling support , where they can meet with other young people who have a sibling with a disability

 - If you have health or mental health needs, a referral could be made to adult services for support in your own right

 - You may feel that you would benefit from your child with a disability attending activities outside the home.
 This would allow them to have new experiences and allow you to have a break from your caring role.
 An application for short breaks might be appropriate.

 How to request a parent carer needs assessment

 Parents in Partnership are commissioned by Croydon Council to handle requests and assessments.
 You can make a request by:

-- Filling in and submitting the parent carer needs assessment request form
+- Downloading and returning the parent carer needs assessment referral form

 (Please note, all requests and subsequent assessments will be recorded and stored electronically under your child’s name.)

 We will call you back within five working days, to discuss how you would like to complete the assessment.
-This will usually be in the Carers Centre, George Street, Croydon, CR0 1PB but in the current circumstances due to COVID-19 it will be completed by telephone.
+Due to Covid 19 all assessments will be made by telephone.

 The assessment form has two parts: